daniel20087/The-Stupidity-Of-Isaac/README.md

 Blue and Black: Adds one soul heart and one black heart

-PillSmaller: actives one makes you smaller pill
+PillSmaller: activates one makes you smaller pill

-Portable Death certificate: Uses Death Certificate
+Portable Death certificate: active and Uses Death Certificate

-Portable Forget me now: uses forget me now
+Portable Forget me now: active and  uses forget me now

-Max speed: 2.0 speed
+Max speed: makes isaac have max speed